salewski/svedn/README.md

 I'd like to add the following:

- - Ammendments: Columns that work to add additional fields to an entity.
-This would be a map.
+ - Ammendments: Also accept a map instead of a column key

- - Metadata: Columns that serve as metadata for an entity.
+ - Metadata: Also accept a map instead of a column key

 ## Thanks

-Thanks to David Chelimsky for deivising the name Svedn.
+Thanks to David Chelimsky for creating the name Svedn.

 ## License